How to calculate loan to value ratio (LVR)

 LVR stands for loan to value ratio.
 It’s usually presented as a percentage figure that represents the value of your home loan compared to the value of the property.
 The LVR is used by lenders to assess the risk associated with home loans and to determine the amount they are willing to lend to a borrower.

-Why is Loan To Value Ratio (LVR) important?
+Why is loan to value Ratio (LVR) important?

 Lenders use LVR to evaluate the risk of a loan.
 A higher LVR indicates that the borrower is financing a larger portion of the asset's value with borrowed money, making the loan riskier.